It's time to end the beer monopoly for big, foreign-owned brewers.

 It's time to end Ontario's prohibition-era retail monopoly on liquor sales.

 Ontario currently has 212 'LCBO Agency Stores' across the province.
 These are small, family run operations in small towns, licensed under the LCBO to sell alcohol in more remote communities.
-Still, Kathleen Wynne would have you believe that we can't trust private stores to sell alcohol.
+Still, big union interests would have you believe that we can't trust private stores to sell alcohol.
 We believe that consumers can be treated like the adults they are.

 "The lack of competition in Ontario's system for alcoholic beverage retailing causes higher prices for consumers and foregone government revenue ...
 We find that freeing up alcoholic beverage retailing would result in increased government revenue, lower prices, and more convenience."

 With Doug Ford's promise to open up beer and wine sales to private stores, it's time to tell him that it shouldn't be limited to certain types of alcohol.
 We can do better.
 Let's open the market up completely.